#BlackLivesMatter in Spring Hill

 This perspective angered several people.

-“I heavily disagree, because first of all, as white people we have no place to tell a whole group of other people that how they’re reacting to years of oppression, to years of being innocently killed, especially when we’re the ones who are usually oppressing them.
+“I heavily disagree, because first of all, as white people we have no place to tell a whole group of other people that how they’re reacting to years of oppression, to years of being innocently killed [is wrong], especially when we’re the ones who are usually oppressing them.
 Second of all, I think that’s not true, because again, white people have rioted for so many reasons that are a whole lot less serious and less important than innocent murders.
 Like sports teams, win or lose.
 There’s also a case of white people rioting because one of their coaches at a school got fired for protecting sexual abusers.
 We don’t have any room to say that.
 It’s also again, like there’s so many white supremist groups that are not considered like ISIS for many people, and that doesn’t really make sense to me,” said Hopkins.

 On another note, Thaithi spoke about how labelling people as terrorists can have widespread ramifications.